 Center for International Studies

-New International Student Orientation
+New International Student Orientation (NISO)

 The Center for International Studies is committed to giving its new international students an informative, fun, thorough and valuable orientation experience.
-We are currently in the process of finalizing the fall orientation schedule.

 New International Student Orientation (NISO) will provide you with the following services:

-- Temporary housing, immigration and academic check-in
+- Immigration and academic check-in

-- Create your WIU computer account
+- Opening your WIU email account

-- Open a bank account, shopping and restaurant trips
+- Banking, shopping, and restaurant trips

 - Assistance finding and moving in to permanent housing

 - Introductions to WIU students, faculty, staff, and community

 - WIU Ambassadors are current WIU international students who are willing to answer any questions you may have about living in Macomb, housing, food, shopping, cell phones, etc.